This is a story about women's breasts and a slang — some would say risqué — word referring to them.

 One notable campaign sells artist-decorated plaster casts of famous women's torsos (among them those of singer Katy Perry and striptease diva Dita Von Teese).
 Other revenue comes from the sale of T-shirts, bumper stickers and cause bracelets bearing the slogan "i ♥ boobies" — an in-your-face declaration that "speaks to young people in their own voice about a subject that's very scary and taboo," according to Kimmy McAtee, the foundation's marketing manager.

 About a year and a half ago, the Keep A Breast Foundation went big with the bracelets, selling them year-round in retail stores across the country, and that's when things took off.

 "Currently, we're selling about a million and a half a month," McAtee said.
-Not surprisingly — and perhaps not unintentionally — they're running into resistance from teachers and administrators in schools from New York to California, confrontations that have been widely chronicled in news stories like this and this.
-And Monday, the tension ended up in court .
+Not surprisingly — and perhaps not unintentionally — they're running into resistance from teachers and administrators in schools from New York to California, confrontations that have been widely chronicled in news stories like and .
+And Monday, the tension ended up in court.

 "The more it gets picked up in the media, the more schools we hear are banning them," said McAtee, who said administrators would be better off "taking it as a teaching moment."

 Revenue skyrocketsCertainly, the success of the bracelets has been just that for Keep A Breast — a learning experience.
 At $2 to $4 a pop, the bracelets are now generating more than $3 million a month for the foundation.
 Just two years ago, it took in $495,969 — in total.

 "We're still trying to figure out what we're going to do with all the money," said Executive Director Shaney Jo Darden, an artist and designer who co-founded the foundation.